Gauntlet173/lawmirror/README.md

 Future Considerations:
 * Do we have what we need inside the schema to identify which sub-sections and next siblings are continuations of text?
 * Do we have the information we would need to be able to generate amending acts from version diffs, or vice-versa?
+* This app uses "intro" by itself, when in fact it should be using "content" for hierarchical elements without sub-units, and converting content to intro when the first sub-element is created.

 New Keyboard Navigation Proposal:
+(This needs to be updated now that we are using CSS to get auto-numbering, and the user doesn't edit the num elements.)
 Ctrl-Enter - with text selected, create and name a span, otherwise create a new paragraph in a legal text.
 Enter -
   - in a title, go to the num of the first section.